hadiabdul9999/sql_db_projects/advance_sql_skills/README.md

 ## Introduction

 Welcome to my Advanced SQL Skills Showcase!
 In this document, I will demonstrate my proficiency in SQL through a series of carefully crafted queries and accompanying outputs.
 SQL (Structured Query Language) is a powerful tool for managing, querying, and analyzing data, and throughout this showcase, I will illustrate how I leverage this skill to extract valuable insights from databases.
+Please bear in mind that the data used for the queries has been subsetted to ensure uploading to the repo.

 ## SQL Queries